dietrich-stein/vue-vibrancy/README.md

 The current implementation of this component is only designed for very limited use case.
 Do you have any of the following requirements?

-- Support for background images that are tiled or stretched with parent styles like 'background-size: cover' or 'background-repeat: repeat`
+- Support for background images that are tiled or stretched with parent styles like `background-size: cover` or `background-repeat: repeat`
 - Support for responsive design changes resulting from resizing of the browser window or changes in device orientation
 - Support for dragging/moving the target element or scrolling while the background image of the parent element has a `background-attachment: fixed`
 - Support for background images affected by a `background-position` value other than the default of `0% 0%`